ibm-cloud-docs/openwhisk/openwhisk_packages.md

   ```

-You can set default parameters for all the entities in a package.
-You do this by setting package-level parameters that are inherited by all actions in the package.
-To see how this works, try the following example:
+You can set default parameters for all the entities in a package by setting package-level parameters that are inherited by all actions in the package.
+To see how this inheritance works, try the following example:

 1. Update the `custom` package with two parameters: `city` and `country`.